Building with AI, in the open.

 Sam Keen

 I'm Sam Keen.
-I write a weekly newsletter on what's actually working in AI-assisted development and teach hands-on workshops where developers build real systems.
-Author of Clean Architecture with Python; formerly a generative AI architect at AWS.
+I work hands-on with AI-assisted development, then write and teach what actually holds up, through a weekly newsletter and live workshops.
+Author of Clean Architecture with Python, and formerly a generative AI architect at AWS.

 Formerly at